-Operate your washer only when you are at home.
-If you will be on vacation or not using your washer for an extended period of time, you should:
+You should operate your washer only when you are at home.
+If you will be on vacation or will not be using your washer for an extended period of time, you should:

 - Unplug the power supply cord or turn off electrical power to the washer. - Turn off the water supply to the washer.
 This helps avoid accidental flooding (due to a water pressure surge) while you are away.